Esri/arcgis-runtime-samples-android/kotlin/raster-function-service/README.md

 ## How to use the sample

-Tap the "Apply Layer" button to apply the raster function and display the result.
+Pan and zoom the map to explore the raster function applied to the image service raster.

 ## How it works